How to Build Trust on Your Team

 - Shine the spotlight brightly on everyone else.
 No one trusts the manager who constantly elbows her way to the center of the spotlight for the team’s accomplishments.
 Step back into the shadows and your team members will repay you many times over.

 - Take the heat for team member mistakes.
 When something goes wrong, get to the center of the spotlight and keep your team members safely out of sight.

 - Always match your words with your actions.
-The do must match the tell or, your credibility will suffer and trust will fade.
+The do must match the tell or, your credibility will suffer, and trust will fade.
 And yes, everyone on your team is keeping score.

-- Beware diluting the value of accountability.
+- Beware of diluting the value of accountability.
 Every individual must be accountable for his or her actions and outcomes.
 Exceptions to this rule destroy credibility and derail your efforts to build trust.

 - Do not let the difficult issues linger.
-Remember, everyone is watching you and the clock on your credibility is running.
+Remember, everyone is watching you, and the clock on your credibility is running.
 While your team members have empathy for you in navigating the big issues, they expect you to do your job so they can do theirs.